Miracleman (character): Original

 Having discovered the keyword to the universe through his experiments, Mississippi-based astro-scientist Guntag Barghelt travels the world searching for a worthy recipient of this power.
 After young Micky Moran first attempts to return a dime Barghelt dropped and then defends the scientist from a trio of hoodlums, the scientist takes the youth to his laboratory.
 There further tests reveal Micky has absolute integrity and a well-defined discernment of good and evil, and treats him in his atomic machine.
 Micky is granted the power to turn into the superpowered Marvelman whenever he speaks the keyword "Kimota".
 After Marvelman thwarts an attempt by the villainous Herman Schwein to capture Barghelt's notes, the scientist withdraws to an asteroid in outer space, knowing Marvelman will protect good on Earth.
 Micky works for the Daily Bugle newspaper as a copyboy and keeps his superhero identity secret from the world while using his power to protect the innocent.
 To help him fight evil, Marvelman would later call on the scientist again when impressed by the courage of messenger boy Dicky Dauntless, and calls up Barghelt once again.
 The scientist gives Dicky an elixir that allows him to transform into Young Marvelman, who would become Marvelman's ally in the fight against evil.
 Marvelman later selected another youth, Johnny Bates, who was granted the ability to become Kid Marvelman.

-Among his many victories, Marvelman prevented Boromanian spy Balco from using the experimental XB999 atomic bomber aircraft against Washington, prevented crooks from poisoning Oklabama's water supply with radium, and foiled an attempt by Professor Zargunza to use memory-loss gas on the world.
-Marvelman also crossed paths with mad scientist Dr. Gargzuna, thwarting his plan to use animated skeletons to intimidate a judge.
+Among his many victories, Marvelman prevented Boromanian spy Balco from using the experimental XB999 atomic bomber aircraft against Washington, prevented crooks from poisoning Oklabama's water supply with radium, and foiled an attempt by Professor Gargunza to use memory-loss gas on the world.
+Marvelman also crossed paths with mad scientist Dr. Gargunza, thwarting his plan to use animated skeletons to intimidate a judge.
 Gargunza would however return with numerous other amoral plans, which Marvelman again defeated.